 Eurofound’s mission is to provide knowledge to assist in the development of better social, employment and work-related policies.
 While Eurofound is directed primarily at the EU level in its role and work, it is linked with the Member States in a number of ways.

 Eurofound's Management Board members are appointed on nomination from governments and social partner organisations within the Member States, with three members representing the European Commission and one independent expert who is appointed by the European Parliament.
 The Management Board is assisted by an Executive Board of eight members, composed of the Chairperson and three Deputy Chairs of the Management Board, the coordinators of the three groups (governments, employers and employees) and one representative of the European Commission.

 EU institutions, governments and social partners are the highest priority target groups for Eurofound’s products and services.
 An important strand of Eurofound’s communication strategy focuses on providing these stakeholders with evidence and services that assist them in the fulfilment of their roles.
 Such cooperation may take the form of customised reports based on existing Eurofound data.

 Eurofound’s relationship with the institutions is a dynamic one, forged through formal (institutional) and informal links.
 Eurofound is an autonomous agency of the EU and as such belongs within the constellation of EU bodies.
 It is also a member of the EU Agencies Network.

-The Agency has signed cooperation agreements/Memoranda of Understanding (MoU) with five of these sister Agencies:
+The Agency has signed Collaboration agreements/Memoranda of Understanding (MoU) with five of these sister Agencies:

-- the European Centre for the Development of Vocational Training ( Cedefop), Memorandum of Understanding (updated version of 2020, originally signed in 2006)
+- the European Centre for the Development of Vocational Training (Cedefop), Memorandum of Understanding (updated version of 2020, originally signed in 2006)

-- the European Institute for Gender Equality ( EIGE)
+- the European Institute for Gender Equality (EIGE), Memorandum of Understanding (2010)